nat236919/covid19-api/README.md

 https://covid2019-api.herokuapp.com/

 This API provides the information regarding '2019 Novel Coronavirus (Covid2019)'.
-It contains a number of confirmed, death, and recovered cases based on the data provided by the Johns Hopkins University Center for Systems Science and Engineering (JHU CCSE).
+It contains a number of confirmed, death, and recovered cases based on the data provided by the Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE).

 ## Dashboard
 https://www.arcgis.com/apps/opsdashboard/index.html#/bda7594740fd40299423467b48e9ecf6